 - Bosch JS470E or (JS470EB) MY TOP PICK FOR BEST PROFESSIONAL JIGSAW

-Moreover, you don’t want to waste time and money when choosing the right tool.
+Choosing the best jigsaw for your needs can be challenging.
+And if you are a beginner DIY-er you may feel confused about which one to buy.
+Moreover, you don’t want to waste time and money when picking the right tool.
 Who does?
-I’d rather spend time doing projects, won’t you?
+I’d rather spend time doing projects, wouldn’t you?

 - BEST BUDGET JIGSAWS REVIEWS

 - BEST MID-RANGE JIGSAW/ BEST JIGSAW FOR MONEY

 - What to look for in a jigsaw?

 These are two budget jigsaws made by SKIL.
 They’re not much different, so I’ve decided to put them in one review.
 They’re pretty much the same power tool, and the only difference is that SKIL 4495-02 has 6 Amp motor power and a laser guide for straight cuts.

 These two are examples of a basic jigsaw tool with some extra features for a better user experience.
 Still falling under $50 price tag but offering a little bit more in terms of power and versatility.
 High user rating and many positive reviews make them worth considering.